bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 ### **隊伍:船員**
 During meetings the Swapper can exchange votes that two people get (i.e. all votes that player A got will be given to player B and vice versa).\
-Because of the Swappers strength in meetings, they might not start emergency meetings and can't fix lights and comms.
+Because of the Swapper's strength in meetings, they might not start emergency meetings and can't fix lights and comms.

 ### 遊戲選項